- Accreditation to training

 - Intermediate or better competencies in speaking French, Spanish, Portuguese, Arabic, Russian or other field-relevant languages

 - Interest and/or experience in international humanitarian issues, international relations, anthropology

 - Previous field experience in a similar role with a non-government organisation

 - Countries – most likely to be sent to

 What country are you likely to work in if you apply through Médecins Sans Frontières Australia?

 This will depend on a number of factors, including the needs of the projects and your skills, experience and language competence.
-In 2009, the top 10 countries where Australian or New Zealand field staff were placed were: Nigeria, South Sudan, Sri Lanka, Kenya, DRC, Georgia, Cambodia, Ethiopia, Pakistan, Niger, Uganda.
+In 2012, the top 10 countries where Australian or New Zealand field staff were placed were: South Sudan, Nigeria, Pakistan, Papua New Guinea, Afghanistan, Chad, Ethiopia, Uganda, Yemen and Syria.